 Lithobates areolatus circulosus, the northern crawfish frog, is the only subspecies found in Iowa.

 The crawfish frog has been found only in the following Iowa counties: Van Buren, Jefferson, Davis, Appanose, and Wayne.
 The most records are from Van Buren County.
 The remaining counties only have one or two locations documented (Bailey, 1944).
 This frog has only been reported in Iowa from the late 1930s into the early 1940s.
 These frogs seem to have disappeared from the state.
 No new populations have been found and, worse yet, no frogs have been seen from known locations despite intensive surveys.
-If anyone finds a frog resembling a crawfish frog, retain it or at least get a picture of it and send it to the IA DNR or us.
+If anyone finds a frog resembling a crawfish frog, note the exact location, get a good photo, and send it to the IA DNR and/or us.

 Bailey (1943) states that all records of this frog were from ponds in stream valleys.
 Flooded pastures are also used.
 Johnson (1992) gives the following habitat description of the crawfish frog in Missouri:, populations occur in or near low-lying hay fields, native grass pastures, prairies, and occasionally river valleys.
-They hide after the breeding season.
+Crayfish and their burrows are extremely important as refuge for these frogs.
+The chimneys formed outside the burrows are flattened down into platforms by crawfish frogs that use the burrows.
+They hide in crayfish burrows after the breeding season.

 Crawfish frogs are active from March to October in states close to Iowa and it could be presumed that this is (was) true in Iowa as well.
 Bailey (1943) provides the only information on breeding and other activities of this species in Iowa.
 They call and breed only in April.
 Several ponds had calling males in mid April.
 They have a call that sounds like a snorting hog, and several calling males sound like a styful of pigs.
 This call has surprising carrying power and can be heard for some distance.